datagovsg/flotilla-os/README.md

 Flotilla is strongly opinionated about self-service for data science.

 The core assumption is that you understand your work the best.
 Therefore, it is _you_ who should own your work from end-to-end.

-* You shouldn't need to be a "data engineer" to extract, transform, and load data for your work.
-Run this work with Flotilla.

-* You shouldn't need to be an "algorithms engineer" to run a model training job.
-Run this work with Flotilla.

-* You shouldn't need to be a "production engineer" to run your production jobs or to access logs in case of problems.
+In other words, you shouldn't need to be a "production engineer" to run your jobs or to access logs in case of problems.
 Do this with Flotilla.

 ## Quick Start